Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 LOCATION

-This is a very popular pho restaurant amongst locals, specializing only in pho ga (chicken pho).
+This is a very popular pho restaurant among locals, specializing in only pho ga (chicken pho).

-As soon as you get there, it’s hard not to notice the massive cyphers filled with chicken broth and the many employees chopping up pieces of freshly cooked chicken.
+As soon as you arrive, it’s hard not to notice the massive cylinders filled with chicken broth and the numerous employees chopping up pieces of freshly cooked chicken.

 Both were very tasty.
 The coriander and fried onions combo really stood out to me.
 Despite spending three months in Vietnam, I hadn’t tasted another similar bowl.
 I recommend you try it!